rgpass/i_didnt_know_javascript/05_async_and_performance.md

 ## Chapter 5: Program Performance

 Web Workers allow for another thread.
-This way you can have the main UI thread another thread.
+This way you can have the main UI thread and another thread.
 This is a browser (or other host environment) feature.

 To instantiate a Worker: